atom/flight-manual.atom.io/content/using-atom/sections/basic-customization.md

 ##### Custom home location with an environment variable

-An environment variable can be used, though to make Atom use a different location.
+An environment variable can be used to make Atom use a different location.
 This can be useful for several reasons.
 One of these may be that multiple user accounts on a machine want to use the same Atom Home.
-The environment variable used to specify and alternate location is called `ATOM_HOME`.
+The environment variable used to specify an alternate location is called `ATOM_HOME`.
 If this environment variable exists, the location specified will be used to load and store Atom settings.

 ##### Taking your customization with you with Portable Mode